meet-projects/Y2-2015-Day-4c/lab1.md

 #### Exercise 1

 In `add_friend.html`, we've created a form but there's nothing inside.
-Please add the following input fields:
+Please add the following input fields inside the form:
 * A text field, with `name="name"`, to enter the friend's name.
 * Three radio buttons, all with `name="gender"`, that have the values `"female"`, `"male"`, and `"other"`.
 * A text field, with `name="nationality"` to enter the friend's nationality.